An international volunteer organization serving the children of the world

 The Kiwanis Club of Sendai received donations from inside Japan and from all over the world for these children.
 To make effective use of these generous donations, we have established the "Kiwanis Club of Sendai, Children’s Fund" to provide medium and long term support for these stricken children.

-In September, 2014, the Japan District at its convention in Senshu, Osaka adopted the resolution "Let us continue to provide support for recovery from the Great East Japan Earthquake".
-The Steering Committee of the "Kiwanis Clubs Joint Fund" gave the third year report on its activities for the stricken children, making effective use of the generous donations to the Japan District from all over the world.
+In September, 2015, the Japan District at its convention in Saitama adopted the resolution "Let us continue to provide support for recovery from the Great East Japan Earthquake".
+The Steering Committee of the "Kiwanis Clubs Joint Fund" gave the fourth year report on its activities for the stricken children, making effective use of the generous donations to the Japan District from all over the world.

 On the other hand, Kiwanis launched with UNICEF the Eliminate Project based on its previous accomplishment with UNICEF of virtually eradicating Iodine Deficiency Disorders.
 The Eliminate Project intends to eliminate by 2015 Maternal and Neonatal Tetanus from the world.
 The Kiwanis Club of Sendai actively supports this project, and has pledged to be a "model club" for the Eliminate Project as a token of gratitude for the generous donations from all over the world for children devastated by the Great East Japan Earthquake.

 We would like to ask for your understanding as well as cooperation, and invite you to join us in expanding Kiwanis services for children.